Differential exponential topological fields: Topological differential exponential fields

 \subsection{Scheme $(\DL)_{E}$}

-Given a model-complete theory $T$ of topological $\L$-fields, we want to axiomatize the existentially closed differential expansions of models of $T$.
-By a scheme of first-order axioms, we will express that certain systems of differential exponential equations have a solution.
-In order to determine which ones, we first transform, using the process explained above, an exponential differential equation in an ordinary exponential equation, taking into account all the possible $\Ecl$-relations among the variables.
+Given a model-complete theory $T$ of topological $\L$-fields, we consider the class of existentially closed differential expansions of models of $T$ and under additional assumptions on the class of models of $T$, we will show that this class is elementary and we produce an axiomatisation.
+Namely, by a scheme of first-order axioms, we will express that certain systems of differential exponential equations have a solution.
+In order to determine which ones, we first associate, using the process explained above, to a quantifier-free $\L_\delta$-formula $\varphi(\x)$ of order $m$, a quantifier-free $\L^{-}$-formula $\varphi_-^{*,m}(\bar{\delta}^m(\x),\bar u)$.
+From now on, we will make the additional hypothesis that $\varphi(\x)$ is a finite conjunction of basic formulas (namely either an atomic formula or the negation of an atomic formula), and one can easily check that the associated formula $\varphi_-^{*,m}(\bar{\delta}^m(\x),\bar u)$ is also a finite conjunction of basic formulas.
 Since the derivation extends in a unique way to the $\Ecl$-closure, we enumerate partitions of the variables into two subsets: a first one where we impose no conditions and the other one where we express that there are regular solutions of an $E$-variety over this first subset of variables.